sourmash-bio/sourmash/doc/command-line.md

 [select a subset of signatures based on a CSV file](#using-picklists-to-subset-large-collections-of-signatures).
 This can be used to index a subset of a large collection, or to exclude a few signatures from an index being built from a large collection.

+Note: until sourmash v5, the default index type is "SBT"; this is to ensure backwards compatibility of the command line API for semantic versioning.
+We no longer recommend SBTs.
+Also note that a third index type, 'zip', is supported by the command line, but this should be used solely for testing purposes - it is identical in format to a zipped database output by e.g. `sig cat`, but restricted to the same ksize/moltype/scaled.

 ### `sourmash prefetch` - select subsets of very large databases for more processing